jenansaadatmand/My_Certifications/Programming_computer_science/README.md

-This repository contains my programming and computer science certificates from the LinkedIn platform.
+This repository contains my programming and computer science certificates from the Microsoft Learn and LinkedIn Learning platforms.